javiersoriano/sentinel-training/Modules/Module-1-Setting-up-the-environment.md

-# LAB 01 - Setting up the environment
+# Module 1 - Setting up the environment

 #### 🎓 Level: 100 (Beginner)
 #### ⌛ Estimated time to complete this lab: 15 minutes

 ## Objectives

-This exercise guides you through the deployment of the Azure Sentinel environment that will be used in all subsequent modules.
+This module guides you through the deployment of the Azure Sentinel environment that will be used in all subsequent modules.

 #### Prerequisites